-As an alternative to cash rebate, a company involved in film production can benefit from a tax exemption of up to 50% of its taxable income.
+As an alternative to cash rebate, a company involved in film production can benefit from a tax exemption.
 The exemption is limited to 35% of the eligible expenses approved by the competent authority implementing the program.
-Any restriction on the exemption resulting from the limitation to the 35% can be recovered over the next five years.
+The sum of the tax credit against the taxable income shall not exceed 50% of the Applicants' taxable income for the tax year within which the production is made.